Bluetooth: Peripheral HIDS mouse

 Click the Play button for all HID Report characteristics.

-Push Button 1 on the board.
+Push Button 1 on the kit.
 Observe that a notification is received on one of the HID Report characteristics, containing the value

 Mouse motion reports contain data with an X-translation and a Y-translation.
 These are transmitted as 12-bit signed integers.
 The format used for mouse reports is the following byte array, where LSB/MSB is the least/most significant bit: